 Elissa Margolin of Housing Action NH contends the state needs to do more to increase the supply of affordable housing.

-“The rental market in New Hampshire has never been this tight or this expensive,” said Margolin.
+“The rental market in New Hampshire has never been this tight or this expensive,”said Margolin.
 “Our message is that workforce retention requires workforce housing and keeping millennials in the state.
 To do that, we need a more friendly rental market.
 We need to keep up with the other New England states that provide below-market loans to real estate developers for affordable housing.
 Rhode Island just bonded $25 million.”

 According to Margolin, Vermont has bonded $35 million in addition to another $10 million a year.
 Maine bonded $50 million in 2010, and every year commits between $6 million and $12 million to affordable housing.
 And Massachusetts bonded more than $1 billion over five years.
+As for New Hampshire, “We came in with the chamber of commerce and asked for $25 million and got $2.5 million.”

 “Surely, across the state there needs to be more housing units to accommodate the need,” said Bob Quinn, government affairs director for the NH Association of Realtors.
 “If not, we’re just going to continue to see rising rents.”